 Homologous organs have same fundamental structure but different functions.
-The wing of a bird and flipper of a whale are structurally forelimbs, which consist of humerus, radio-ulna, carpals, mctacarpals and digits but they perform different functions.
+The wing of a bird and flipper of a whale are structurally forelimbs, which consist of humerus, radius-ulna, carpals, metacarpals and digits but they perform different functions.
 The wings of birds help them to fly while flipper helps the whale to swim.

 Q.15.
 Analogous structures are a result of (2016)